artwang31/Company-Culture-and-Organizational-Health-Analysis/README.md

    - I would recommend my company to my friends.
    - Staff morale within my department is positive.

-These questions were a sample of the staff culture/organizational health questions that I gathered responses to.
+These questions were a sample of the staff culture/organizational health questions that I gathered responses for.
 More importantly, after performing a linear-regression model on these questions and our staff retention numbers, I found that these types of questions correlated most to staff retention; that staff morale was positively correlated to staff retention.

 Finally, after I cleaned, processed, and pivoted the data, I created an interactive visualization in Tableau for stakeholders to utilize and make decisions on.